sgazagnes/21cm-tomography-mnras/README.rst

 `The 21CMMC code is available here <https://github.com/21cmfast/21CMMC>`_

-Please note this project has been suuccessfully completed in 2020, the Python and inference code have not been updated since then.
+Please note that this project has been successfully completed in 2020, the Python and inference code have not been updated since then.

 AUTHOR
 ------